elasticio/elasticio.github.io/content/_guides/teams-and-repos.md

 is the most famous for its use of repository practice.
 We use the same tactics which give developers complete autonomy to manage their code.

-> **Note**: Remind your fellow developers to follow the same procedure and upload
-> their own unique SSH Key before proceeding further.
+**Note**: Remind your fellow developers to follow the same procedure and upload their own unique SSH Key before proceeding further.

 ### Create a component repository

 As mentioned above, each repository represents a component.
 That's why we use repository and component terms interchangeably here.
 Every component resides in a particular repository.

+**Note**: you must have appropriate [permissions](managing-user-roles) to create repositories.

 To create a new repository for your custom Components, click *New Repo* button **(1)**, enter repository name **(2)**, and then click *Save* **(3)**: